 Are you tired of the boring, plain white theme on your Wii Menu, and want a cool theme instead?
 This tutorial will help you get a new theme for your Wii Menu!

-In the case of a brick, installing Priiloader is a must.
-Also, install BootMii (as Boot2 if you have an early Wii).
+To protect against bricks, make sure you install Priiloader.
+Also, install BootMii (as Boot2 if you have an early Wii, otherwise IOS).
 Installing brick protection along with following the guide correctly should keep you safe from bricks.
+DO NOT CONTINUE UNTIL YOU HAVE INSTALLED PRIILOADER AND BOOTMII!

-For safety purposes, please do not use any other version of MyMenuify than the ones listed here, as MyMenuify Mod is the safest way to install a theme.
+For safety purposes, please do not use any other version of MyMenuify than the one linked here, as MyMenuify Mod is the safest way to install a theme.

 What you need